Did anyone else get accepted in to Google’s Completely Free Project beacon today?

 So these Google Beacons ping out a signal to nearby mobile users that have location services on (which most of us do, unless we are down to 1% battery).
 When they are near your beacon and search for certain things that are related to your business, the chances of you appearing in the results is increased if they are near you.

 It does not store customer information, it only sends out a location based signal.

-For example – if Denise was to search for “restaurants near me” and was within the range of your beacon, the chances of your Restaurant showing up in the search results MAY be a lot higher than before.
+For example – if you were to search for “restaurants near me” and was within the range of your beacon, the chances of your Restaurant showing up in the search results MAY be a lot higher than before.